TrendsAI-bit/Solanatokensincinerator/support/contributing.md

 # 🤝 Contributing

-Welcome to the Stellar Incinerator community!
+Welcome to the Bonkseus Incinerator community!
 We're excited to have you contribute to the future of token burning.

 ## 🌟 Ways to Contribute